AJFaraday/ruby-jam/docs/game/cheat_sheet.md

 * When the timer is running, one speaker is being featured.
 Listen closely.
 * There is often some argument following challenges.
   * This is part of the game but KEEP IT FRIENDLY!
-  * The hosts word goes.
+  * The host's word goes.
 This isn't just megalomania, it helps to keep the game moving.
 * If you are harsh in your challenges, or unkind in your arguments, you may find harsh challenges against you are more likely to be accepted.
-* Be clear about your challenges, buzz, and declare your challenge (if your buzzer has lit up).
+* Be clear about your challenges.
+Buzz and then declare your challenge (if your buzzer has lit up).
 For example,
-  * *buzz* hesitation
+  * *buzz* "hesitation"
-  * *buzz* repetition of [word]
+  * *buzz* "repetition of [word]"
-  * *buzz* deviation (followed by why you think they have deviated)
+  * *buzz* "deviation (followed by why you think they have deviated)"

 Principal Rules
 ---------------

+The rules of Just A Minute are simple.
+Each panellist must attempt to speak on a given topic for three minutes without hesitation, repetition or deviation.

-Here's the three main rules of Just A Minute, and a few guidelines on when you can and can't challenge.
+Here are a few guidelines on when you can and can't challenge.

 Hesitation: